bhanujggandhi/monsoon22-SSD/ssd_assignment_4/README.md

 7. Plot is created using Matplotlib.
 8. Each command is shown in different colors with different legends.
 9. Each legend has a label denoting for which command this plot was created.
-10. It is assumed that user will have csv, pandas, re, termcolor, pyfiglet, rich libraries installed.
+10. It is assumed that user will have matplotlib, termcolor, pyfiglet, libraries installed.
 If not run the below command
 	```sh
 	python -m pip install matplotlib termcolor pyfiglet
 	```